nobl9/terraform-provider-nobl9/docs/resources/alert_method_servicenow.md

 -> **NOTE** To allow ServiceNow alerts to integrate with Nobl9, you need to set up an Access Control List (ACL) for your ServiceNow users.
 Refer to [Nobl9 documentation](https://docs.nobl9.com/Alert_Methods/servicenow) for more details.

-For more details, refer to [ServiceNow alerts configuration | Nobl9 documentation](https://docs.nobl9.com/Alert_Methods/servicenow).
+For more details, refer to [ServiceNow Alert Method | Nobl9 Documentation](https://docs.nobl9.com/Alert_Methods/servicenow).

 ## Example Usage